kozodoi/website/_pages/about.md

 <!----------------------------------------------------------------------------->
 ## About

 Hi!
 I am Applied ML Scientist working on the frontier of research and business.
 With PhD in ML, certified AWS expertise, practical experience in diverse ML areas and strong communication skills, I am passionate about using AI to solve challenging business problems and create value.
-In my working time, I design and build cutting-edge ML solutions to solve diverse business problems across industries.
+Currently, I work at AWS, where I design and build cutting-edge ML solutions to solve diverse business problems across industries.

 <button class="btn" onclick="window.open('https://kozodoi.me/cv.pdf')"><i class="fas fa-download"></i>  Curriculum Vitae</button>